-This course is offered for credit to those who travel to Israel under the auspices of the University tour program or other approved programs.
-Such approval must be secured before arrangements are made for the trip.
+This course is offered for credit to those who travel to Israel or a similar region of significance for understanding biblical backgrounds.
+This trip must be under the auspices of the University tour program or other approved programs.
+The College of Church Leadership must approve the trip before arrangements are made.